ericmg97/madrid_houses_analysis/README.md

 ## Data

 The data used for this project is from the [Kaggle competition](https://www.kaggle.com/t/da3ba34f8e864187b05a2363a87f1cfe) "Machine Learning Avanzado I - Hands-on".
-The data is split into two files: `train.csv` and `test.csv`.
+The data is split into two files: `train.csv` and `predict.csv`.
 The `train.csv` file contains the training data, which includes the target variable `buy_price_by_area`.
-The `test.csv` file contains the testing data, which does not include the target variable.
-The goal of the project is to predict the `buy_price_by_area` of the houses in the testing data.
+The `predict.csv` file contains the submission data, which does not include the target variable.
+The goal of the project is to predict the `buy_price_by_area` of the houses in the `predict.csv` file.

-## License

-This project is licensed under the terms of the [MIT License](https://mit-license.org/).